Strengthless/strengths-website/README.md

 contact me via discord or twitter, which my accounts are "Strengthlesss" and "Strengthless#8282" respectively.</p>
 <hr>
-<b>Changelogs:</b>
+<b>Changelogs:</b><br><br>

 <b>v2.43</b>
-- Improved the algorithm for choosing weather stations, now uses the weather information of the nearest available station (likely Tai Po) instead of HK official station (Chep Lap Kok).<br><br>
+- Improved the algorithm for choosing weather stations, now uses the weather information of the nearest available station (likely Tai Po) instead of HK official station (Chep Lap Kok).

 <b>v2.42</b>
 - Added a script for automatic weather info update.
 (The script executes once per minute, but the weather API updates once per 5 or 10 minutes depending on the situation)